 What does the Yoast SEO passive voice check do?

-The readability analysis in the Yoast SEO plugin comes with a passive voice assessment, which checks whether the number of sentences containing passive voice exceeds the recommended maximum amount.
+The readability analysis in the Yoast SEO for WordPress and Yoast SEO for Shopify comes with a passive voice assessment, which checks whether the number of sentences containing passive voice exceeds the recommended maximum amount.
 You’ll get a green bullet if less than 10% of your sentences have passive voice.
 It’ll turn red if you go over 15%.
 Passive voice makes your writing more distant, and your message less clear.
 So, try to write in an active voice — it will make your writing much stronger!

 How to use less passive voice in your copy